Nancy Spero: The Drawing Center & Galerie Lelongby David Levi Strauss and Jon Bird

 But there is a tremendous strength of resistance in these mourning women, and a grace born of endurance.
 In contrast to the single figures in Spero’s architectural installations of the past—the acrobats, dancers, and sky goddesses gliding and cavorting vertically, on walls and ceilings—these mourning women are resolutely grounded in their grief, within a frame, and moving in one direction (back to the beginning).
 At the end of the frieze, when the painting turns the corner and comes out of the gallery, and the figures are reduced to white phosphorescent traces against the darkness, we recognize that their gestures of grief are also, after all, gestures of praise for the human heart that prevails, against all loss.

 ContributorsDavid Levi Strauss

 DAVID LEVI STRAUSS is a scholar and writer living in New York.
-He is the chair of the graduate program in Art and Criticism & Writing at the School of Visual Arts.
-The author of several books on photography and politics, his recent collection Words Not Spent Today Buy Smaller Images Tomorrow was published last year by Aperture.Jon Bird
+He is the chair of the graduate program in Art Writing at the School of Visual Arts, and the author of four books of essays on art and politics.
+The latest is Words Not Spent Today Buy Smaller Images Tomorrow, published by Aperture in 2014.Jon Bird